iden3/wasmsnark/README.md

 # websnark

-A fast zkSnark proof generator written in native Web Assembly.
+A fast zkSnark proof and verifier generator written in native Web Assembly.

-websnark is used to generate zkSnark Proofs from the browser.
+websnark is used to generate zkSnark Proofs and verify the from the browser.

 This module generates highly optimized Web Assembly modules for the low level cryptographic primitives.

-It also makes use of the Web Workers feature to parallelize the generation of the zero knoledge proofs.
+It also makes use of the Web Workers feature to parallelize the generation and verification of the zero knoledge proofs.

 The result is a fast library with times close to libsnarks but fully compatible for